apifortress/apif-auto/README.md

 *  **\-d** - DRY - This will cause the test run to be a dry run.
 *  **\-s** - SILENT - This will cause the test to run in silent mode.
 *  **\-o** - OUTPUT - This will write the result of the test to a local file.
 You must provide the path to the file to be created.
 Remember your filetype! (.json/.xml)
 *  **\-c** - CONFIG - This provides the path to a configuration file which can provide webhooks and user credentials.
+If no path is specified, the program will look for a config.yml in the same directory as it is (./config.yml)
 *  **\-C** - CREDENTIALS - This allows you to manually pass user credentials (username:password) **(SUPERSEDES CONFIG FILE)**
 *  **\-t** - TAG - This is how you pass a tag for RUN BY TAG mode.
 *  **\-i** - ID - This is how you pass an ID for RUN BY ID mode.